bclaise/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

 # Introduction

-The IAB organized a workshop in June 2002 to establish a dialog between network operators and protocol developers, and to guide IETF when working on network management protocols and data models.
+The IAB organized a workshop in June 2002 to establish a dialog between network operators and protocol developers, to guide IETF when working on network management protocols and data models.
 The outcome of that workshop was documented in the "Overview of the 2002 IAB Network Management Workshop" {{!RFC3535}} which identified 14 operator requirements for